anypossiblew/tiven.wang/_posts/articles/xs2/2016-11-04-hana-xs2-part5-access-hdi.md

 ### Install Express

-Before used, we need install Express package for Node.js dependencies, use this command
+Before using the [Express package][8] for Node.js, you need install it use this command

 `$ npm install express --save`